bennadel/FeatureFlagsBookApp/README.md

 ## Change Log

+* **2024, June 8**: I removed the `Staging` environment in the config.
+First, I think it's unnecessary given that there's still a `Development` and `Production` environment (having a 3rd environment just dilutes the experience).
+And second, I moved the "evaluator" to its own subsystem called "staging"; and, I didn't like having two different concepts in the same app with the same name.

 * **2024, June 8**: I created a `debugEvaluation()` method in the client feature flag evaluation.
 This way, I'll be able to report to the user _why_ a given variant was selected (this is not yet implemented).
 I'm also continuing to iterate on the evaluation UI / experience.
 I think I will need to bring in [Alpine.js][alpine] to drive the event-bindings; and, possibly [Turbo CFML][turbo-cfml] to create some frame-based loading.

 * **2024, June 6**: I was trying to get ChatGPT to generate demo data for me.
 But, it ended up being an uphill battle.
 In the end, I had it given me lists of first/last names.
 And then, I [created a script](./app/wwwroot/fake-users.cfm) to generate a large set of demo data using `randRange()`.